Updated 12/30/2022

 We have overcome this problem by engineering uniporter proteins to travel to cell membranes.
 This allows us to efficiently obtain macroscopic and single-channel recordings.
 Link

-Project #2: The roles of mitochondrial Ca2+ in cellular physiology
+Project #2: The roles of mitochondrial Ca2+ transport in physiology

 We investigate how a network of proteins act together to achieve mitochondrial Ca2+ homeostasis, and how perturbation of their functions impact cellular physiology.
 Live cell imaging, induced pluripotency stem cells, animal models, and CRISPR genome editing methods are combined to address our research questions.

-We recently discovered a mammalian protease pathway, in which mitochondrial AAA proteases AFG3L2 and SPG7 use the energy of ATP hydrolysis to remove an excessive uniporter subunit in the mitochondrial inner membrane.
-Perturbation of this pathway leads to accumulation of a uniporter subcompelx, which constitutively loads calcium into mitochondria to induce mitochondrial permeability transition and cell death.
+We identified a protease pathway, in which mitochondrial AAA proteases AFG3L2 and SPG7 use the energy of ATP hydrolysis to remove an excessive uniporter subunit.
+Perturbation of this pathway leads to deregulated uniporter subcompelxes, which can constitutively load calcium into mitochondria to induce cell death.
 Link